Quite possibly the definitive Guilty Pleasure

 is involved in a torrid love affair with Cole Deschanel

-, a con-artist whom Gregory despises and with whom Olivia is having a secret affair.
+, a con-artist whom Gregory despises and with whom Olivia slept with without realizing his connection to her daughter.
 Ben finances some of Gregory's operations.
 Meg makes friends with the local lifeguard Casey

 , who is also Meg's doctor...
 Phew, got that yet?